 Al Olaby, R.

-(2014).Identification of drug leads against HCV and malaria using different target proteins [Master’s thesis, the American University in Cairo].
+(2014).Identification of drug leads against HCV and malaria using different target proteins [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Al Olaby, Reem.
 Identification of drug leads against HCV and malaria using different target proteins.
 2014.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.